 Half awake in a fake empire

-Either I’m half asleep or the politicians are just disregarding any kind of objective truth.
-Trump, for instance, seems to have the extraordinary ability to announce the absolute opposite today of what he'd spouted yesterday.
+Either I'm half asleep or the politicians are just disregarding any kind of objective truth.
+Take Trump, for instance.
+The man's got this uncanny knack for blurting out the complete opposite today of what he'd spouted yesterday.
 It's like watching a surreal circus, I tell you.

 Hilary is a criminal, I love you Hilary.
 WTF.

 The scary thing is how increasing intolerance in public debates are evolving.
 If someone disagrees with an objective truth, then that argument is shut down or alternative truths are told.